MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-api-reference.md

 }
 ```

-The `serviceUrl` property within the user's message indicates that the bot should send its response to the endpoint `https://smba.trafficmanager.net/apis`; this will be the base URI for any subsequent requests that the bot issues in the context of this conversation.
+The `serviceUrl` property within the user's message indicates that the bot should send its response to the endpoint `https://smba.trafficmanager.net/apis`&mdash;or  `https://smba.trafficmanager.net/teams/apis` for the Teams channel.
+The service URL will be the base URI for any subsequent requests that the bot issues in the context of this conversation.
 If your bot will need to send a proactive message to the user, be sure to save the value of `serviceUrl`.

 The following example shows the request that the bot issues to respond to the user's message.